-In conjunction with the acquisition of TWA, coupled with revisions to the Company's fleet plan to accelerate the retirement dates of its Fokker 100 aircraft, during the second quarter of 2001 the Company determined these aircraft were impaired under SFAS 121.
-As a result, during the second quarter of 2001, the Company recorded an asset impairment charge of approximately \$586 million relating to the write-down of the carrying value of 71 Fokker 100 aircraft and related rotables to their estimated fair market values.
+In conjunction with the acquisition of TWA, coupled with revisions to the Company's fleet plan to accelerate the retirement dates of its Fokker 100, Saab 340 and ATR 42 aircraft, during the second quarter of 2001 the Company determined these aircraft were impaired under SFAS 121.
+As a result, during the second quarter of 2001, the Company recorded an asset impairment charge of approximately \$685 million relating to the write-down of the carrying value of 71 Fokker 100 aircraft, 74 Saab 340 aircraft and 20 ATR 42 aircraft and related rotables to their estimated fair market values.
 Management estimated the undiscounted future cash flows utilizing models used by the Company in making fleet and scheduling decisions.
 In determining the fair market value of these aircraft, the Company considered outside third party appraisals and recent transactions involving sales of similar aircraft.

-Following the events of September 11, 2001, and decisions by other carriers to ground their Fokker 100 fleets, the Company determined that the estimated fair market value of these aircraft had further declined in value.
-Therefore, during the third quarter of 2001, the Company recorded an additional charge of approximately \$325 million reflecting the diminution in the estimated fair market value of these aircraft and related rotables.
+Following the events of September 11, 2001, and decisions by other carriers to ground their Fokker 100 fleets, the Company determined that the estimated fair market value of its Fokker 100, Saab 340 and ATR 42 aircraft had further declined in value.
+Therefore, during the third quarter of 2001, the Company recorded an additional charge of approximately \$423 million reflecting the diminution in the estimated fair market value of these aircraft and related rotables.

-In addition, due primarily to fleet plan changes implemented by the Company as a result of the events of September 11, 2001, the Company recorded a charge of approximately \$49 million related primarily to the write-down of certain other aircraft and aircraft modifications to their estimated fair market value.
+In addition, due primarily to fleet plan changes implemented by the Company as a result of the events of September 11, 2001, the Company recorded a charge of approximately \$64 million related primarily to the write-down of certain other aircraft and aircraft modifications to their estimated fair market value.
 Included in this charge is the write-down of five owned Boeing 727-200 non-operating aircraft and one owned McDonnell Douglas MD-80 non-operating aircraft.